-It is 40 feet wide and holds 200,000 gallons of saltwater.
+The Giant Ocean Tank is a Caribbean coral reef exhibit.
+The habitat features more than 3,000 carefully sculpted coral elements handmade and painted by Aquarium artists.
+It is 40 feet wide, goes down 23 feet, and holds 200,000 gallons of saltwater.
 This exhibit is so big that it was built first, and then the rest of the Aquarium was built around it.

 - Myrtle the green sea turtle has lived at the Aquarium since June 1970, and many returning guests remember seeing her when they came to the Aquarium as children.